poonchuanan/tp/docs/UserGuide.md

 ```

 Format for find by just one matching description: `find e/ **DESCRIPTION1** / **DESCRIPTION2** / **DESCRIPTION3** ...`
-> As long as just one of the description keywords matches in the entry, the activity will be listed.
+> As long as just one of your description keywords matches in the entry, the activity will be listed.
 There is no limit to the number of descriptions allowed.

 Parameters:
 * `**DESCRIPTION1**`: Keyword to look for from calorie list.